Your 200 Reviews Don't Matter If They're From 2022

 You worked hard to build a strong review profile.
 Hundreds of five-star ratings.
 Glowing testimonials.
 A solid 4.8 average that took years to earn.

-Here's the uncomfortable truth: if most of those reviews are more than three months old, they're not doing the work you think they are.
+Here is the uncomfortable truth: if most of those reviews are more than three months old, they are not doing the work you think they are.

-Consumer behavior has shifted dramatically.
-Buyers aren't just counting stars anymore.
-They're looking at when those stars were earned.
+Consumer behavior has shifted.
+Buyers are not just counting stars anymore.
+They are looking at when those stars were earned.
 And in 2026, the gap between "a lot of reviews" and "recent reviews" has never been wider.

 The Numbers That Should Change How You Think About Reviews